HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 - The chosen local DTD must allow parameter entity overrides.
 - Common candidates: `fonts.dtd`, `docbook.dtd`, `jspxml.dtd`

+### Why This Technique Works

+The W3C XML specification forbids parameter entity chaining within the internal DTD subset — this is the restriction that makes the basic error-based payload unreliable in spec-compliant parsers, as explained in the [Error-Based Blind XXE](#error-based-blind-xxe) section.

+This technique sidesteps that restriction entirely.
+Rather than chaining parameter entities inside the internal subset, we use the internal subset only to **redefine** an entity that already exists in the local DTD.
+Because entity declarations follow a first-definition-wins rule, our override takes effect before the original declaration in the DTD is reached.

+When `%local_dtd;` is then expanded, execution moves into the external DTD context — where parameter entity chaining is explicitly permitted by the spec.
+The malicious logic embedded inside `%expr` executes there, not in the internal subset, which is why spec-compliant parsers do not reject it.

 ## DNS-Based OOB Exfiltration